ErinFlyingSkyRocket/DjOpenKB/documentations/DEPLOYMENT_GUIDE.md

 LDAP_REQUIRED_GROUP_DN=CN=KB-Users,OU=Security Groups,DC=company,DC=local
 ```

 The LDAP bind account must be read-only and able to read the approved group’s membership.
+It must not be a Domain Admin, local administrator, or interactive-login account.
 The application uses `django-auth-ldap` Active Directory group checks so nested membership is supported.
+This group configuration is required whenever `LDAP_ENABLED=true`; an absent or incorrect group DN fails closed and prevents Django startup.

 ### 4.4 Optional cleanup interval